linuxkit/linuxkit/docs/security.md

 ## Type Safe System Daemons

-The the core system components that we must include in Moby userspace are key to security, and we believe they should be written in type safe languages, such as [Rust](https://www.rust-lang.org/en-US/), [Go](https://golang.org/) and [OCaml](http://www.ocaml.org/), and run with maximum privilege separation and isolation.
+The core system components that we must include in Moby userspace are key to security, and we believe they should be written in type safe languages, such as [Rust](https://www.rust-lang.org/en-US/), [Go](https://golang.org/) and [OCaml](http://www.ocaml.org/), and run with maximum privilege separation and isolation.